-These findings align well with the broader role of supply chain collaboration, as effective partnerships help enhance visibility, trust, and sustainability initiatives.
+These findings align well with the broader role of collaboration, supply chain as partnerships help enhance visibility, trust, and sustainability initiatives.
 The integration of collaborative sustainability efforts across supply chains helps firms meet the expectations of various environmental rules and market-driven regulations, which will, in turn strengthen stakeholder trust and long-term competitive advantage.